-Melbourne Chamber Orchestra’s Artistic Director is the renowned violinist and pedagogue, William Hennessy.
+Melbourne Chamber Orchestra’s Artistic Director is the renowned violinist and pedagogue, William Hennessy AM.

 William Hennessy has made over 250 concerto appearances with Australian orchestras having appeared on numerous occasions as soloist with each of the major Australian symphony and chamber orchestras (except the Queensland Symphony Orchestra).
 He has performed in thirty-eight countries in a career spanning nearly four decades.